Mount Gravatt Cemetery and Crematorium

-To view available memorial options at Mount Gravatt Cemetery, an appointment is essential to ensure there is a staff member available to assist.
+You need to make an appointment to view available memorial options at Mount Gravatt Cemetery.
 To request an appointment, contact the office by email.

-The cemetery offers designated areas for returned service personnel and their spouse, including lawn graves and walls for ashes.
+The cemetery offers designated areas for returned service personnel and their spouse.
+This includes lawn graves and walls for ashes.

-Lawn graves and ashes memorial sites are relatively easy to locate at Mount Gravatt Cemetery, as the allotment number is marked on the bottom right of most plaques and the numbers run in sequential order.
+Locating lawn graves and ashes memorial sites are relatively easy to locate at Mount Gravatt Cemetery.
+The allotment number is marked on the bottom right of most plaques and run in sequential order.

-As the monumental area is quite old, not all of the monuments are numbered as this practice was not introduced until the late 1900's.
-If visiting a grave in the monumental area, it is recommended that you visit the cemetery during office hours to obtain directions.
-Alternatively, you can contact the office by email to request a map, stating the grave location details, including the name of the deceased.
+As the monumental area is quite old, not all monuments are numbered.
+This practice was introduced in the late 1900's.
+Council recommends you visit the cemetery during office hours for assistance and directions.
+Alternatively, contact the office by email to request a map.
+State the grave location details including the name of the deceased.

-Not all graves have plaques or headstones, so this should be kept in mind when trying to locate a specific grave by number.
+Not all graves have plaques or headstones.
+Keep this in mind when trying to locate a specific grave by number.

 Download a map

 The cemetery area map may help locate a site.
-The map shows the portions, roads and buildings in the cemetery grounds.
-Within each portion, there could be hundreds and thousands of graves.
+It shows the portions, roads and buildings in the cemetery grounds.
+Within each portion, there may be hundreds or thousands of graves.